isabella232/mixed-reality-pr.de-de/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-311.md

     {
     ```

-5. Fügen Sie in der Klasse " **gazeinput** " die folgenden Variablen hinzu:
+5. Fügen Sie **in der GazeInput-Klasse** die folgenden Variablen hinzu:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]